 What many folks do not realize is that sweat bees are not all bad.
 They are hardy pollinators that continue their work not just through October but even into November in some climates.

 Their coloring ranges from metallic shades of blue to black, green hues, and copper.
-The stripes on the undersides of their bellies can also help identify this variety of bee quite easily.
+The stripes on the undersides of their bellies can also help identify this bee variety quite easily.

 Sweet bees fly quickly and due to their size, you often do not see them until after they have already stung you.
 Their sting is less potent than that of either a honey bee or a bumble bee.